Sauberr/telegram-stars-bot/README.md

 Basic donation bot to showcase Telegram Stars Payments.
 Based on Aiogram 3 with some useful speedups & async (non-blocking) libraries.
 As well as basic architecture setup.

-😎 Simple solution for your next big project!

 #### Stack:

 - [Python](https://www.python.org/downloads/)